Learn about Korean gochugaru (Korean chili powder / Korean chili flakes / red pepper flakes) and how it can be used in Korean cooking.

 Gochugaru (고추가루) has a few different English names under its belt.
-Korean chili powder, Korean chili flakes, Hot pepper flakes, red pepper flakes etc.
+Namely, Korean chili powder, Korean chili flakes, Hot pepper flakes, red pepper flakes etc.

-How Gochugaru (Korean Chili Powder) is made
+How Gochugaru is Made

 Many Korean households make their own chili powder.
 They try to source good quality dried Korean red chilies at a farmer’s market and once they bring them home they do the following.

-How to store Gochugaru (Korean chili powder)
+How to Store Gochugaru

 Once you open the package, it needs to be kept in a cool shaded place.
-It can get mouldy if you don’t store it well.
+It can get moldy if you don’t store it well.
 I keep mine in an air tight container and in the fridge.